 Eating properly before, during and after a ride can GREATLY improve your SIG experience.
 We urge you to take these concepts to heart.

-NUTRITION FOR CYCLING (Carol Casalino, MS, CNS)How to Get Energy to Your Muscles (Food: Keep Your Tank Filled!)
+NUTRITION FOR CYCLING (Carol Casalino, MS, CNS)

 Before a Ride (Protein + Carbohydrates + Fat)

 Eating carbohydrates before cycling helps preserve muscle and liver glycogen and reduces the risk of "bonking."